 - Drop: 12 mm

-There is no brand that understands slaying brown pow better than Inov-8.
-While inov-8 has a stable of capable steeds for running the fells, we found the X-Talon ($170) an absolute joy in the slop.
+No brand understands slaying brown pow better than inov-8.
+While inov-8 has a stable of capable steeds for running the fells, we found the X-Talon ($185) an unstoppable bundle of joy in the slop.

 Bottom Line: The G stands for Graphene, the durable carbon layer on the lugs.
 But it might as well stand for gravity.
 If you’re looking for inspiration to get out on those wet, muddy days, the X-Talon G is the most legal fun you can have on two feet.